DeveloperLevina/CategoryProductApi/README.md

+the Category-Based Product API designed to provide seamless access to product data categorized by various types of categories.
+The API is intended for e-commerce platforms or applications that require organized product listings, filtered by categories such as electronics, clothing, home goods, and more.

 1) Project Name: Category Product API
    Description: This project is a f  Java-based API designed to manage categories and products in an application.
 It provides functionality to add, retrieve, update, and delete categories and their associated products.